matiboux/Oli/README.md

 #### Prerequisites

-First, make sure you have a working web server set up, with PHP installed.
+First, you need to make sure you have a working web server set up, with PHP installed.

-As the framework is currently in BETA, please be careful with your installation.
-Oli is developed using an Apache server with PHP 7.0 and MySQL installed, and no test has been made using other configations.
+As the framework is currently in BETA, please be careful with your installation: Oli is developed using an Apache server with PHP 7.0 and MySQL installed, and no tests has been run using other configations.

 #### Install

-[Download the latest release](https://github.com/OliFramework/Oli/releases/latest), extract it and place Oli on your web server.
-Then, you just need to go through the *config.json* file!
+[Download the latest release](https://github.com/OliFramework/Oli/releases/latest), extract the archive and place Oli in your web server file directory.
-Need help setting it all up?
+The last thing you'll have to do is the config!
+Need help with that?
 [Here's a more detailed guide to get started](https://github.com/OliFramework/Oli/wiki/Get-started). (**WIP**)

-Once the framework is setup, you can create your pages in the **/content/theme/...** directory as *.php* files.
+Once the framework set up, you can create and place your pages in the **/content/theme/...** directory as *.php* files.
-You can place your stylesheets and scripts in the **/content/theme/assets/...** directory for an easier access through Oli, using its built-in HTML tools.
+You can place your CSS stylesheets and JS scripts in the **/content/theme/assets/...** directory for an easier access through Oli, using its built-in HTML tools.

 #### Some extras

-**You might also want to look into *other things that might help you*:**
+**You might also want to look into other things that might help you:**
 Want to use a database with your website?
-Import the [default Oli SQL file](#) (oli.default.sql) in your MySQL database, and update your *config.json* file.
+Import the [default Oli SQL file](#) (oli.default.sql) in your MySQL database, and update your *config.json* file with the MySQL access infos.
-Also want to use the account management feature?
+Need to use the account management feature?
 Learn about the [official Oli login page](https://github.com/OliFramework/Oli-Login-Page)!

-Interesting in looking at things made by the community?
-[Check out what the projects and addons they made](https://github.com/OliFramework/Oli/wiki/Created-by-the-community)!
+Interesting by things made by the community?
+[Check out what projects and addons they made](https://github.com/OliFramework/Oli/wiki/Created-by-the-community)!

 You have something to add to the framework?
-Learn about [creating your own addon for Oli](#). (**WIP**)
+Let us know, or learn about [creating your own addon for Oli](#). (**WIP**)
 Don't forget to *share your creations with us*! ♪

 ### You